ballerina-platform/ballerina-distribution/examples/tcp-listener/tcp_listener.md

 # TCP service - Send/Receive bytes

 The TCP service allows you to open up a TCP socket via a `tcp:Listener`.
 A `tcp:Listener` is created by giving the port number.
 Then a TCP service is attached to the listener that accepts and serves connections from TCP clients.
-The `onBytes` remote function is invoked once the content is received from the client.
-The `onError` and `onClose` remote functions get invoked in an erroneous situation and when the connection is closed respectively.
+The `onBytes` remote method is invoked once the content is received from the client.
+The `onError` and `onClose` remote methods get invoked in an erroneous situation and when the connection is closed respectively.
 Use a TCP service to establish connections and communicate over TCP protocol or implement high level protocols based on TCP.

 ::: code tcp_listener.bal :::